canguiano13/roll-call/README.md

 A cloud-based virtual guestbook app that lets you plan and share events.

 ## Overview
 The goal of this project was to create a virtual guestbook service that allows users to create, share, and comment on event pages.
-Users can create custom event pages or use on of several existing templates, and guests can leave messages on the event pages to build hype around the events.
+Users can create custom event pages or use one of several existing templates, and guests can leave messages on the event pages to build hype and spread the word!

 The main features supported by this application include:
 - Custom guestbook creation with data validation